Daveb4444/Nationbuilder-scraper/README.md

 ## Finding why the code needs to take screenshots for the image imports to work
 The screenshots were originally added to the code for debugging purposes, but it has been found the blog images don't all get imported to Fleet if the screenshots are turned off.
 By leaving the screenshots it adds a small delay between steps during the image import, which is enough for it to succeed.
 It would be preferable if the screenshots could be disabled.
 If anyone can find the change needed to the code to fix the image import, let me know.

+# Comments and feedback

+Comments, feedback and improvements welcome.
+You will find me as Dave Brown on the LibDems Tech Project Slack, Daveb4444 on GitHub).